You Can't Stop Rock & Roll

 multiplatinum careers of Technotronic, Wilson/Phillips, Vanilla Ice, Jesus Jones and others.
 During that

-events I was involved with include having my bands performing on television shows like Saturday Night Live and The
+events I was involved with include having my bands perform on Saturday Night Live, The

-Tonight Show, to The David Letterman Show and Arsenio Hall, as well as playing gigs in East Germany, Poland and the
+Tonight Show, and David Letterman, as well as gigs in countries like East Germany, Poland and the

-Chech Republic and recording an orchestra at the Abbey Road Studios in England; home of the Beatles.
+Even got to work with an orchestra at the EMI Studios in England; informally known as Abbey Road; home of the Beatles.

-allowed to leave), I'm always on the lookout for someone new, exciting and talented to promote.
+Although retired from the Music Business, I always keep an ear open for someone new, exciting and talented to promote.
 There's too

 much good talent out there that's yet to be discovered.